-If you think you might be covered when a stroke of bad luck takes a product or its functionality away from you, call the issuer to clarify the terms of coverage.
+If you think you might be covered when a stroke of bad luck hits, call the issuer to clarify the terms of your coverage.
 You will likely need to complete several forms and wait some time for the replacement, but in many cases, this is still preferable to replacing the item yourself.

 3. Extended Warranties